-The manufacturer of any reinforced cockpit will submit his name, or company name if applicable, and completed U.I.M. reinforced cockpit questionnaire to his National Authority. and thence to U.I.M., before that cockpit will be allowed to compete.
+The manufacturer of any reinforced cockpit will submit his name, or company name if applicable, and completed UIM reinforced cockpit questionnaire to his National Authority. and thence to UIM, before that cockpit will be allowed to compete.
 The manufacturer's name, type designation, date of manufacture and registration number must be permanently moulded into a visible place on or in the reinforced cockpit.
-If this is not moulded in, a scrutineer shall grind the U.I.M. registration of the boat.
+If this is not moulded in, a scrutineer shall grind the UIM registration number, and the manufacturer serial number into the cockpit/midsection of the boat.